hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 ---

 *Exercise 4.* Unfortunately, proving that $C_n \leq n$ takes a bit more time and machinery than we can afford.
-Instead, we will continue our sloppy ways, and improve our estimate of $e^n$ using guesswork and computers!
+Rather than mend our sloppy ways, we will dig in, and improve our estimate of $e^n$ using guesswork and computers!
 Our first inspired guess is that the curve we plotted for $n = 10$ looks like a
  [Bell curve](https://en.wikipedia.org/wiki/Normal_distribution)!
 This